Hockey world shocked by air crash tragedy

 One of the NHL teams affected was the Los Angeles Kings who said in a statement that two former players with the franchise were on board the plane.

-"The Los Angeles Kings organisation is deeply saddened with the tragic news of this morning's plane crash in Russia that was carrying the members of the KHL's Lokomotiv organisation, including former Kings forward Pavol Demitra, former Kings prospect Jan Marek and many other members of the NHL Family," the statement read.
+"The Los Angeles Kings organization is deeply saddened with the tragic news of this morning's plane crash in Russia that was carrying the members of the KHL's Lokomotiv organization, including former Kings forward Pavol Demitra, former Kings prospect Jan Marek and many other members of the NHL Family," the statement read.

 The tragedy even reached Florida, where the NHL's Panthers mourned the loss of three former players.

-"The entire Florida Panthers organisation is deeply shocked and saddened after learning about today's plane crash....which included the loss of former Florida Panthers Alexander Karpovtsev, Ruslan Salei and Karlis Skrastins.
+"The entire Florida Panthers organization is deeply shocked and saddened after learning about today's plane crash....which included the loss of former Florida Panthers Alexander Karpovtsev, Ruslan Salei and Karlis Skrastins.

 "Our thoughts and prayers are with all those families who have lost loved ones in this tragic and unfortunate accident."

-(This story corrects para 15, making clear Lidstrom is a defencemen for Detroit and not the coach)
+(This story corrects paragraph 15, making clear Lidstrom is a defensemen for Detroit and not the coach)

 (Editing by Mark Lamport-Stokes)